RealKeithGregory/practice/Readme.md

-This is my js practice file.
+This is my js practice repository.